monash-emu/AuTuMN/README.md

 ## MASSIVE

-We sometimes need to run jobs on Monash's [MASSIVE](https://www.monash.edu/research/infrastructure/platforms-pages/massive) computer cluster.
+We sometimes need to run calibration jobs on Monash's [MASSIVE](https://www.monash.edu/research/infrastructure/platforms-pages/massive) computer cluster.
 The scripts and documentation that allow you to do this can be found in the `scripts/massive/` folder.

+## AWS Calibration

+We sometimes need to run jobs using Amazon Web Services.
+The scripts and documentation that allow you to do this can be found in the `scripts/aws/` folder.

 ## Tests